Nephrology CAQSign In and Register Now!

 Physician assistants seeking the Nephrology CAQ must demonstrate they have advanced knowledge and experience in nephrology, above and beyond that expected of entry-level PAs or PAs working in a generalist practice.
-PAs seeking eligibility for the Nephrology Specialty Examination must meet requirements of specialty-specific CME, experience in the field, and specific knowledge and/or experience in conducting procedures and being involved in patient cases that are deemed core to the specialty area of practice.
+PAs seeking eligibility for the Nephrology Specialty Examination must meet requirements of specialty-specific CME and experience in the field.
 After initiating the CAQ process by submitting the requirements for one of the components and the $100 administrative fee, PAs will have six years within which to complete all four components for the CAQ, including passing the specialty exam.

 Physician assistants seeking the Nephrology CAQ must also first satisfy two basic pre-requisites: (1) current PA-C certification and (2) possession of a valid, unrestricted license to practice as a PA in at least one jurisdiction in the United States or its territories, or unrestricted privileges to practice as a PA for a government agency.
 (Note: If a PA holds licenses in multiple states, all of the licenses must be unrestricted.)
 The licensure prerequisite is addressed more fully here.

 In support of the procedures and patient case requirement, each applicant must provide attestation from a physician, lead/senior physician assistant, or physician/physician assistant post graduate program director who works in the specialty and is familiar with the physician assistant's practice and experience.
 PAs may find it helpful, however, to secure such a sponsor at the beginning of the process for the purpose of seeking guidance on the pursuit of the other requirements.s.

 In the six years preceding the date of application for the specialty exam, PAs must earn a minimum of 150 credits of Category 1 CME focused on nephrology practice with a minimum of 50 of those credits having been earned within the two years prior to the date of exam application.
 The same 75 credits may also be used for maintenance of the PA-C credential.